ramanakshay/ramanakshay.github.io/_projects/1_project.md

 ---
 layout: page
 title: project 1
-description: a project with a background image
+description: a project with a background image.
+Every project has a beautiful feature It's easy to include images in a flexible 3-column grid format.
+Make your photos 1/3, 2/3, or full width. showcase page.
-img: assets/img/12.jpg
+img: assets/img/architecture.svg
 importance: 1
 category: work
 ---